lu1smgb/Charroulette/README.md

 ---

-# English
+# English (OUTDATED)

 *If the translation has some errors, please make me know in issues if you found one, thanks :)*

 ## Sobre el mod

-This is a very small Balatro mod dedicated to my friends in which im working for fun
+This is a very small Balatro mod in which im working for fun

 ## Plan de contenido (Content Roadmap)